-BlackPearl, BlueScale, CC, RioBroker, Spectra, SpectraGuard, Spectra Logic, StorCycle, TeraPack, TFinity, and TranScale are registered trademarks of Spectra Logic Corporation.
-Eon Protect and SeeVault are trademarks of Spectra Logic Corporation.
-MigrationPass is a service mark of Spectra Logic Corporation.
+ArcticBlue, BlackPearl, BlueScale, RioBroker, Spectra Cube, Spectra Logic, Spectra Vail, Spectra, SpectraGuard, StorCycle, TeraPack, TFinity, and TranScale are registered trademarks of Spectra Logic Corporation.
 All rights reserved worldwide.
 All other trademarks and registered trademarks are the property of their respective owners.